 - Presentation: When it’s time for client input, our designers prepare presentations that aren’t just pretty – they also embody the technical information clearly and accurately.
 Our design center includes a 90” display we can use to show large devices such as cart-based diagnostic or surgical systems at 1:1 scale.
-Our designers are also prepared to answer client questions, and back up opinions with research and testing, as well as designing for the IEC 60601-1-2: EMC for testing, and IEC 61326 series for Laboratory and IVD EMC.
+Our designers are also prepared to answer client questions and back up opinions with research and testing, as well as designing for the IEC 60601-1-2: EMC for testing, and IEC 61326 series for Laboratory and IVD EMC.

 - Evaluation / refinement: An important part of optimizing a design is critical review.
 Within our team, we maintain open, honest relationships that make it possible to criticize a design element and have that criticism accepted and acted upon.
 This extends to our client’s input – no comment is ignored, and none of our cows are sacred.

 - Verification / validation: Designers have an important part in the verification and validation of a medical device – Human Factors.
 Most devices cannot be approved without a formal definition of HF requirements, a design that satisfies these requirements, and studies that demonstrate that in the use environment.